jkadowaki/SemEval2019/README.md

 The Singularity image for the model was built to run CUDA and Tensorflow on NVIDIA GPUs in [Ocelote](https://docs.hpc.arizona.edu/display/UAHPC/Ocelote+Quick+Start).

 ```
+cp /unsupported/singularity/nvidia/nvidia-tensorflow.18.09-py3.simg .
 ```

+If you are using PyTorch's implementation of BERT, the container can be found here: `/unsupported/singularity/nvidia/nvidia-pytorch.18.09-py3.simg`.

 _Further Reading_: [Quick Start Guide to Singularity](https://singularity.lbl.gov/quickstart#download-pre-built-images)